0x4n6nerd/fnerd-falconpy/fnerd_falconpy/cli/README.md

 # CLI Module

-The CLI module provides the command-line interface for Falcon Client operations.
+The CLI module provides the command-line interface for fnerd-falconpy operations.

 ## Components